 The Road Less Travelled

-Tom Wilmoth grew up in the small rural town of Dobson, NC — a community where industrial mill jobs were quickly replacing farming jobs and kids usually left high school to work in a plant to help put food on the table.
-Tom knew at an early age that he wanted something different out of his life, and he set his sights on a path that would lead him out of town to college — and, ultimately, to the practice of law.
+Tom Wilmoth grew up in the small rural town of Dobson, NC — a community where industrial mill jobs were quickly replacing farming jobs, and many kids already knew their future before leaving high school.
+Tom knew at an early age that he wanted something different out of his life, and he set his sights on a path that would lead him to attend college — and, ultimately, to the practice of law.

 But the path was not without a curve or two, and these life lessons strengthened his resolve to do something meaningful and serve those people who need help the most.